 Southern Californians: If you live in zip codes 90000-93599, Disney offers frequent special deals and discounts for online purchases along with discounts on annual passes.
 Your local Costco, Von's or Ralph's store may also offer lower-priced passes.

 Southern California University Students: Some area universities offer discounted, one-park, one-day Disneyland discount tickets for their students.
 Check with your Student Union.

 Employee Discounts: Some large corporations and government agencies in Southern California also offer discounted, one-day, one-park Disneyland discount tickets to their employees.
 Ask your Human Resources department.

-AAA and CSAA Members: These California automobile clubs sometimes offer discounts, but grab your calculator before you buy.
+AAA and CSAA Members: The California automobile clubs sometimes offer discounts, but that's not guaranteed.
+Know the regular prices and grab your calculator before you buy.
 Some of their "packages" can cost the same as the individual parts at full price.
-Your local AAA office may also sell discounted tickets, but in some places, you have to buy them at the office.

 Military Discounts: Active duty, Reserve, National Guard, Retired, and DOD employees can buy Disneyland discount tickets, with the amount depending on the time of year.
 Check with your base MWR for information.
 You often have to buy these in advance and bring your military ID to show at the gate when you use them.